dictadata/xlsx-junction/README.md

 # @dictadata/xlsx-junction 1.8.x

-A storage junction for Excel .xlsx and .xls files.
+A Storage Junction for Excel .xlsx and .xls files.

 ## Installation